magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 ```
 </details>

-## Step 4: Validating the Metric: Is it Actually Better?
+## Step 4: Validating the metric: Is it actually better?

 With my human judgments now quantified into a single score, I could run a correlation analysis to see how the baseline BERTScore and the composite score align with what I care about.